 Lineberger’s name is well-known in local and regional tournament circles around his home near Charlotte, N.C.
 He’s found fishing success on the national stage, climbing through the B.A.S.S.
 Opens to qualify for the Bassmaster Elite Series and now on the FLW Tour.
 While compiling that experience, he’s developed strategies for catching bass during seasonal happenings, including mayfly hatches.

-Lineberger expects to see Carolina mayflies begin hatching when summerlike weather arrives, usually about midway through June, and continue through the first part of July.
-It can be an important post-spawn pattern, especially when targeting largemouth bass.
+Lineberger expects to see Carolina mayflies begin hatching when summerlike weather arrives, usually about midway through June and continuing through the first part of July.
+It can be a basic post-spawn pattern, especially when targeting largemouth bass.
 “It’s all about finding out where it’s happening,” he said.
 “All it takes is a couple.
 You’re not going to see a couple hatching.
 There will be a wad of them.”

 Discovering a hatch only requires observation.
-Lineberger suggests keeping your eyes open in the morning, when you launch your boat.
-You may see a few flying around while you’re walking from your truck to the dock.
+Lineberger suggests keeping your eyes open when you launch your boat in the morning.
+You may see a few flying around while walking from your truck to the dock.
 Look for newly hatched mayflies sitting on your boat or stuck in the cobwebs that form around dock posts.
-You may see their casings, left behind on the water’s surface when they took flight, washed up on the ramp or along the shore.
+When they took to flight, you may see their casings, left behind on the water’s surface, washed up on the ramp or along the shore.

-On Southern reservoirs, Lineberger finds most mayfly hatches in tributaries, especially the main river.
-He said they’re nearly always along banks where there’s a soft bottom of mud, silt or sand.
+Lineberger finds most mayfly hatches on Southern reservoirs in tributaries, especially the main river.
+He said they’re nearly always along banks with a soft bottom of mud, silt, or sand.
 But not all of those are equally attractive to the insects.
-The addition of overhanging trees or docks give adult mayflies a place to land after emerging and cover for fish to hold while feeding on them.
+Adding overhanging trees or docks gives adult mayflies a place to land after emerging and cover for fish to hold while feeding on them.

 If you find mayflies clinging to overhanging trees but not much bass action below, there is a way to jumpstart the fishing.
 Lob a cast into the overhanging limbs, shaking your rod until your lure grabs one.
-Then while keeping a taunt line, start moving your rod back and forth, like you’re setting the hook in slow motion.
-That will shake the tree, causing some of the mayflies that are clinging to it to drop into the water and start fish feeding.
-Avoid racing in to retrieve your stuck lure because it could spook the feeding fish.
+Then while keeping a taut line, start moving your rod back and forth, like you’re setting the hook in slow motion.
+That will shake the tree, causing some mayflies clinging to it to drop into the water and start fish feeding.
+Avoid racing to retrieve your stuck lure because it could spook the feeding fish.
 Instead, use a second rod.

 It’s a slightly different situation in Northern waters, Lineberger said.
-Mayfly hatches there happen later in the summer, when the water finally warms to the point when they’ll hatch.
+Mayfly hatches happen later in the summer when the water finally warms to the point when they’ll hatch.
 But that’s not the only difference.

 At the 2017 B.A.S.S.
 Northern Open on Oneida Lake near Syracuse, N.Y., Lineberger saw smallmouth feeding in open water.
-They were acting like porpoises, racing to the surface to grab something before returning to the depths.
-Turns out they were feeding on emerging mayflies.
+They acted like porpoises, racing to the surface to grab something before returning to the depths.
+It turns out they were feeding on emerging mayflies.

 What to throw

-When Lineberger fishes for bass feeding on and around mayflies, he matches the hatch — sort of.
-He definitely fishes where bass intersect them most — the surface.
+When Lineberger fishes for bass feeding on and around mayflies, he matches the hatch.
+He fishes where bass intersect them most — the surface.
 “The good thing [about a mayfly hatch] is it allows you to throw topwaters all day long,” he said.

 Lineberger usually chooses from three topwater lures — a popper, walking bait, and buzzbait.
 They each have a place, and he gives them equal fishing time.
 He always chooses the same color — black.
 He believes that helps them match a wriggling mass of mayflies floating on the surface.
-He feels bass key more on color than any other characteristic when they are feeding in clear water.
+When feeding in clear water, he feels bass key more on color than any other character.

-While all three styles of topwaters are available in black, Lineberger cuts to the chase by purchasing a can of flat black spray paint and makes his own.
+While all three styles of topwaters are available in black, Lineberger cuts to the chase by purchasing a can of flat black spray paint and making his own.
 Take the Rebel Pop-Rs he fished at the Oneida Lake B.A.S.S.
 Open.
-He painted them, including their trademark bucktail covered rear treble.
+He painted them, including their trademark bucktail-covered rear treble.

 Lineberger fishes his topwaters on the same setup.
-It starts with a 7-foot medium heavy Enigma rod and continues with a BPS Johnny Morris Titanium baitcasting reel and 15-pound test P-Line PF Original in smoke blue.
+It starts with a 7-foot medium-heavy Enigma rod and continues with a BPS Johnny Morris Titanium baitcasting reel and 15-pound test P-Line PF Original in smoke blue.
 It’s a copolymer line, so it floats.
-While fluorocarbon line’s minimal stretch and extra sensitivity can be benefits, that’s not the case here.
+While the fluorocarbon line’s minimal stretch and extra sensitivity can be beneficial, that’s not the case here.
 Fluorocarbon line sinks, making fishing on the surface impossible.